-- Apex Charitable Trust works across North West England and seeks to help people with criminal records obtain appropriate jobs or self-employment by providing them with the skills they need in the labour market and by working with employers to break down the barriers to their employment.
+- Apex Charitable Trust works across North West England and seeks to help people with criminal records obtain appropriate jobs or self-employment.
+It provides them with the skills they need in the labour market by working with employers to break down the barriers to their employment.

 - Unlock is an independent charity for people with convictions dealing with the effects of having a criminal record.

 Conducting a Competency-Based Interview

 Interviews should be based on candidates’ transferable skills and willingness to learn, rather than their past experiences.
-Many ex-offenders who possess the right skills and competencies for your job opening might not have direct experience in the role or might have a considerable employment gap due to their incarceration.
-An employer conducts these interviews when they know exactly what they are looking for in an ideal candidate and has a list of pre-set skills that candidates must meet, regardless of their previous work experiences.
+Many ex-offenders who possess the right skills and competencies for your job opening might not have direct experience in the role.
+Moreover, they might have a considerable employment gap due to their incarceration.
+An employer conducts these interviews when they know exactly what they are looking for in an ideal candidate.
+Employers have a list of pre-set skills that candidates must meet, regardless of their previous work experiences.

-If an employer determines that it is necessary to conduct a criminal record check on a candidate, it is crucial to establish the level of check that the role is eligible for.
+If an employer determines it is necessary to conduct a criminal record check on a candidate, it is crucial to establish the level of check that the role is eligible for.
 Employers should note that it is a criminal offence to carry out a standard or enhanced DBS check on a candidate if the job role is not eligible.
 Jobs like working with children or vulnerable adults require a DBS check.

 On the other hand, employers need to set up an individualised assessment practice if their workplace does not require a DBS application.
 Here are some factors that employers need to consider when assessing candidates’ charges: